con-li/KDD_BA/README.md

-# adapted from past projects on marketing
+# Adapted from past projects as a business analyst